 How do I get students to qualify as legally blind and receive Federal Quota Funds?

 Students are annually registered for the APH census based on being enrolled in a public or private school program on the first Monday in January.
 Each year registration packets are distributed statewide to register new students and update information on continuing students.
+The registration information can also be found on our APH Federal Quota webpage.
 It is important to remove students who are no longer enrolled in a program or students who no longer qualify.
 Legal blindness, as defined by the APH, is divided into two categories: